openvinotoolkit/open_model_zoo/demos/text_to_speech_demo/python/README.md

                         model.
   -m_melgan MODEL_MELGAN, --model_melgan MODEL_MELGAN
                         Path to model of the MelGAN (*.xml format).
+  -s_id SPEAKER_ID, --speaker_id SPEAKER_ID
+                        Ordinal number of the speaker in embeddings array for multi-speaker model.If -1 then activates the multi- speaker TTS model parameters selection window.
+  -a ALPHA, --alpha ALPHA
+                        Coefficient for controlling of the speech time (inversely proportional to speed).
 ```

 Running the application with the empty list of options yields the usage message and an error message.